Skip to content

 The Difference Between Content Marketing and Storytelling Marketing

-Once you bring your team together, the first thing to do is get them in a room and explain how storytelling is different than content marketing, and educate them on what makes storytelling so powerful.
+Once you bring your team together, the first thing to do is get them in a room and explain how storytelling is different than content marketing and educate them on what makes storytelling so powerful.

-*Hint: Traditional content marketing usually focuses on the "what".
+*Hint: Traditional content marketing usually focuses on the "what."
 What your product does, what features you offer, what it looks like, etc.

-• Why did we start this company (there's a story behind that question).
+• Why did we start this company?

 Brand Story Checklist